sammyhenningsson/shaf/README.md

     │   └── root_serializer_spec.rb
     └── spec_helper.rb
 ```
-You should now have a functional API.
+You now have a functional API.
 Start the server with
 ```sh
 shaf server
 ```